hivesolutions/viriatum/README.md

 * `mod_php` - For interaction with the PHP interpreter (complex compilation)
 * `mod_wsgi` - For interaction with the Python interpreter using the [WSGI](http://wsgi.org) specification.

+### Lua Module

+For an ubuntu linux environment the lua 5.1 development packages must be included using:

+    apt-get install liblua5.1-0-dev

 ### PHP Module

 Must compile the PHP interpreter with support for embeding, this should create the library with the propr SAPI